David Aukin

-David Aukin (born 12 February 1942) is a theatrical and executive producer as well as a qualified solicitor.
-He has been nominated many times for British Academy Television Awards and has won twice for producing films about Tony Blair: The Government Inspector in 2005 and Britz in 2009.
+David Aukin (born 12 February 1942) is an English theatrical and executive producer as well as a qualified solicitor.
+He has been nominated for multiple British Academy Television Awards and has won twice for producing films about Tony Blair: The Government Inspector in 2005 and Britz in 2009.
 While Head of Film at Channel 4 he received the Michael Balcon Award from BAFTA for the quality of its output.
 The films he commissioned at Channel 4 gathered numerous Oscar nominations and they won for the Madness of King George, Secrets & Lies and Trainspotting.
 Secrets & Lies also won the Palme d'Or at Cannes Film Festival.

-Personal life
+Early life

-David Aukin was born in Harrow, London, on 12 February 1942, to parents Charles and Regina Aukin.
-He attended St Paul's School and St Edmund Hall, Oxford.
-He is married to Nancy Meckler.
-They have two children, Daniel Aukin and Jethro Aukin.
+David Aukin was born in Harrow, London, on 12 February 1942, to Jewish parents Charles, born in Belarus, and Regina (née Unger), born in Germany of Polish parentage.
+Aukin attended St Paul's School and studied Law at St Edmund Hall, Oxford, intending to follow in his father's footsteps.